 1. Appointment of Warrant Agent.
-The Company hereby appoints the Warrant Agent to act as agent for the Company for the Warrants, and the Warrant Agent hereby accepts such appointment and agrees to perform the same in accordance with the terms and conditions set forth in this Agreement.
+The Company hereby appoints the Warrant Agent to act as agent for the Company for the Warrants (which includes both the Warrants subject to the Registration Statement and the Additional Warrants), and the Warrant Agent hereby accepts such appointment and agrees to perform the same in accordance with the terms and conditions set forth in this Agreement.